 NH-based cartoonist, musician, and educator Marek Bennett leads discovery-based Comics Workshops for all ages throughout New England and the world beyond!
 His comics work includes the graphic novel series, The Civil War Diary of Freeman Colby, as well as drawing, translating, & editing for The Most Costly Journey (2021) with the bilingual El Viaje Project.
 Marek is the recipient of the 2021 New Hampshire Governor’s Arts Award for Art Education.
-His website is: www.MarekBennett.com
+For more about Marek’s work, see: www.MarekBennett.com

 ContactMarek BennettHenniker, NH email@example.comHome Phone: 603-428-7049